-Lemon Production in West Africa - Is it possible?
+Yellow Lemon Production in West Africa - Is it even possible?

-So why on earth we consider to grow Mediterranean trees in semi-arid climate?
+So why on earth did we even consider to grow Mediterranean trees out of their natural environment in semi-arid climate?
+On the Sahelian savannahs poor and dry soils.

 Can it be done?